creative-workflow/capistrano-container-db/README.md

 ...
 ```

 This configures the db access for the db container.
-If 'db_is_container' is true, the gem uses the capistrano-container extension to select the container by name 'fetch(:db_container_name)' (defaults to 'db').
+If `db_is_container` is true, the gem uses the `capistrano-container` extension to select the container by name `fetch(:db_container_name)` (defaults to 'db').

-If the stage name is equal ':local', the gem runs export/import on local host.
+If the stage name is equal `:local`, export/import tasks will run on your local host (no matter if it's a dockaer container or local mysql installation).

-If the stage is unequal ':local' and the param ':db_is_container' is false, the export/import will run on remote host.

 ### commandline tasks
 ```ruby